MikroTik Policy Routing

 How to Reduce the Impact of This Window

-You can improve it from three angles:
+The impact can be reduced from three angles:

 - Do not set